MaxLikesMath/MaxLikesMath.github.io/_posts/2023-03-26-An-Algebraic-Perspective-On-ReLU-Networks.md

 ### Parametrization and Growing Layer Widths
 To get the type of abstraction we want, we start by considering how we define a neural network layer.
 The key component of a fully-connected layer is the weight matrix.
 Most people are familiar with matrices as essentially the "rectangles of numbers" you work with in linear algebra, but we can give a bit of a weirder version of them than that.
 We can take a matrix $W$ and relate to it a function $$W : \mathbb{N} \to \mathbb{R}^n$$ on (a subset of) the natural numbers which contains all of the relevant information about the matrix.
 This can be done rather simply by defining $$W(i) = w_i$$ where $$i$$ is a row in the matrix we wish to construct.
 This works for the normal case of finite matrices by considering such functions on only finite subsets of $$\mathbb{N}$$, and can be used to describe a matrix with infinite columns as well.

 Given this, a fully-connected neural network layer is defined by such a function which we call a **parametrization scheme**.
 We use this concept to define the action of "growing" a hidden layer.
 We start by selecting some upper bound on the possible width of the layer (we could allow it to be infinite if we wanted), and defining some parametrization scheme $$W : U \to \mathbb{R}^n$$ where $$U \subseteq \mathbb{N}$$ which defines the set of possible neurons.
-The $i$th neuron output can be described by the computation
+The $$i$$th neuron output can be described by the computation

 $$\mathcal{N}_i(x) = \sigma(W(i) \cdot x )$$